Kong/kong-terraform-aws/README.md

 Update the license key by editing the parameter (default value is "placeholder"):

     /[service]/[environment]/ee/license

-Update the Bintray authentication paramater (default value is "placeholder", format is "username:apikey")" for downloads:

-    /[service]/[environment]/ee/bintray-auth

 Alternatively, if your terraform files and state are secure, you can pass them as variables to the module for a completely hands-off installation.